(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Vegas is home to a never-ending array of over-the-top attractions, with the Mirage volcano being one of the most well-known.

-As a quick and free show with various viewing times, it is an easy and fun option to add to your list of things to do on your trip to Las Vegas, so definitely plan to add it to your itinerary while you’re exploring the famous Vegas strip.
+As a quick and free show with various viewing times, it is an easy and fun option to add to your list of free things to do on your trip to Las Vegas, so definitely plan to add it to your itinerary while exploring the famous Vegas strip.
 It’ll be worth it!